 If you’ve been in web design for 12+ years like me, this archive of screenshots is going to give you total recall.

 While my brother was in town visiting me this past week in Los Angeles, he requested we hit the Museum of Jurassic Technology on Santa Monica Boulevard.
 We both loved it.
-A poor description would be to say it’s odd.
-Here’s a bit from their introduction: Like a coat of two colors, the Museum serves […]

 The image below is a scan from Rules and Regulations Governing Employees Engaged in Operation of the New York City Transit System (Whew).
 It belonged to my grandfather who worked for the Transit System in the 1940’s and 1950’s.
-I’ve posted more over at Famous But Unknown.